/ Ramadan Mubarak The Most Sacred Month In Islamic Culture

 7. Those who don't have the mental capacity to comprehend the reason for the fast

 Meals are occasions when Muslims can gather with others in the community and break their fast together.
-Pre-dawn breakfast, or suhoor, tends to happen at 0400.
-That’s prior to fajr, the word for the first prayer of the day.
+Pre-dawn meal, or suhoor, takes place before Fajr, the first prayer of the day.

 The evening meal, iftar, can start once the sunset prayer, Maghreb, is over.
-That’s usually at about 1930.
 Given that Muhammad broke his fast by eating dates and drinking some water, many Muslims eat these fruits at both suhoor and iftar.

 When Ramadan Ends